Pastoral Care

 CSPE: Again, Civic, Social & Political Education is a subject which helps to develop many different dimensions of a person and prepares them for active and responsible citizenship in society.
 It addresses issues such as rights and responsibilities as well as human dignity and community spirit – all values that are in keeping with the pastoral development of the students.

-Induction: The school operates an Induction Programme for incoming 1st Years to ease the transition from National School to Finn Valley College.
+Induction: The school operates an Induction Programme for incoming 1st Years to ease the transition from Primary School to Finn Valley College.
 This involves a two day bonding and orientation session at Easter.
 There is also an information evening for Parents.

 Taster Programme: First Year students follow a taster programme for the first six weeks of Term 1 so that they can make more informed decisions about what subjects they are good at and which are the right fit for them.
 This helps to ensure they are happy in the school.